raigon44/AutoEncoder-Based-Image-Retrieval/README.md

 We also tried using different activation functions like ‘relu’ and ‘sigmoid’ during the training process.
 We were getting the best results with relu.
 And while changing the activation functions during training, we closely monitored the pair plot which plots the distribution of latent space.
 We got some good distributions while using relu as the activation function for our autoencoder model.

-During the training process we also observed that, for most of the models after around 12 epochs, the accuracy reached around 60 and from there the improvement in accuracy was very less.
+During the training process, we also observed that, for most of the models after around 12 epochs, the accuracy reached around 60 and from there the improvement in accuracy was very less.

-**BuildingAutoencoder.py** contains the final code for our building and saving the autoencoder model.

 ### Training AutoEncoder